MaterializeThoughts/fi7note-privacy/index.md

 Data may leave the device only in limited situations such as:

 - when this is necessary for Google Play purchase or entitlement handling,
+- when the app sends the minimal aggregate usage counters described in Section 5.5,
 - when you allow optional Firebase / Google Analytics usage analytics,
 - when you contact us by email,
 - when you voluntarily submit a support request,